ershov20/neeva-android/.github/pull_request_template.md

 ## Checklists

 ### How was this tested?
-[ ] I tested this manually
+- [ ] I tested this manually
-[ ] I added automated tests
+- [ ] I added automated tests
-[ ] Existing automated tests are enough to cover my changes
+- [ ] Existing automated tests are enough to cover my changes

 ### Manual test cases
 If manually tested, describe the different scenarios you followed to ensure that your changes work.
+Make sure that you've tested as many pathways as possible -- not just the [happy path](https://en.wikipedia.org/wiki/Happy_path).

 ### Screenshots and screen recordings
 Images or videos showing the effect of your PR.
 Examples include: